Cocoa: Co-Planning and Co-Execution with AI Agents: Related Work

 \subsection{Computational Notebooks}

-The computational notebook is an interactive paradigm that organizes program imperatives, input data, and rich outputs (e.g., tables, visualizations, interactive widgets) into linearly arranged cells \cite{Chattopadhyay2020WhatsWW, lau2020notebooks}, reflecting Donald Knuth's early visions of literate programming \cite{Knuth1984LiterateP}.
-Computational notebooks are a well-studied paradigm in HCI (e.g., \cite{Choi2023TowardsTR, Ayobi2023ComputationalNA, Zheng2022TellingSF, Lin2023InkSightLS, Chattopadhyay2020WhatsWW, TranOLeary2023ImprimerCN}), with most prior work focusing on how data scientists leverage them in their workflows.
+Donald Knuth's vision of \textit{literate programming} interleaves computer programs with natural language documentation \cite{Knuth1984LiterateP}.
+This vision later gave rise to the computational notebook paradigm, which organizes program imperatives, input data, and rich outputs (e.g., tables, visualizations, interactive widgets) into linearly arranged cells \cite{Chattopadhyay2020WhatsWW, lau2020notebooks}.
+Computational notebooks are a well-studied paradigm in HCI (e.g., \cite{Choi2023TowardsTR, Ayobi2023ComputationalNA, Zheng2022TellingSF, Lin2023InkSightLS, Chattopadhyay2020WhatsWW, TranOLeary2023ImprimerCN, li2023notable}), with most prior work focusing on how data scientists leverage them in their workflows.

 In our work, we take inspiration from design decisions made for computational notebooks because of the many parallels between workflows in notebooks and mixed-initiative task completion systems \cite{Horvitz1999PrinciplesOM, GrundeMcLaughlin2023DesigningLC, Wu2023LLMsAW}.
 For instance, data scientists often break down a high-level data analysis task into executable cells in computational notebooks \cite{Kery2018TheSI, Rule2018ExplorationAE}.
 As they execute each cell and inspect outputs, they can verify the quality and sensibility of outputs before moving forward in their analysis, or go back to modify existing code cells before execution to interleave between programming, execution, and output examination \cite{Kery2020mageFM}.
+Finally, the notebook can serve as documentation and communication of their activities \cite{li2023notable}.